 - Yoga and tai chi

 If you or a loved one is suffering from fibromyalgia, you need to consult a healthcare professional.
 You will also need to get medical or non-medical assistance to make it easy for the patient to do their daily chores easily.
 We have trained and qualified nurses, caregivers, and attendants who can take care of patients in the comfort of their homes.
-Call Holistic Healthcare (Pvt.)
-Limited at 03000 341 678 to discuss if you need any of our services.
+Call Holistic Healthcare Services at UAN: 03 111 678 679 to discuss if you need any of our services.